Credit: @daytrippingroc on Instagram

 While on opposite sides of Manhattan, these burial places both belong to Trinity Church Wall Street.
 On the church’s grounds, Trinity Churchyard is largely known as the final resting place for Alexander Hamilton.
 His wife, Eliza Hamilton, and sister-in-law, Angelica Schuyler Church, are buried there too.
 Also belonging to the church, St. Paul’s Chapel and Graveyard (Lower Manhattan) is the burial place of George Eacker, who fatally wounded Alexander Hamilton’s son, Philip, in a duel.

 Heading uptown, the Trinity Church Cemetery and Mausoleum is where New Yorkers including John James Audubon, Jerry Orbach, John Jacob Astor, and Mayor Ed Koch are buried.
 It is still an active mausoleum and has plantings of rare heritage roses.
-Find a PDF walking guide on the church’s website.
+Use this walking guide as you tour the grounds.

 General Grant National Memorial, Morningside Heights